grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/plan-rbac-rollout-strategy/index.md

 ### Assign a user specific set of roles

-1. Create a user with the `No Basic Role` role.
+1. Create a user with the `No Basic Role` selected under organization roles.
 1. Assign the user a set of fixed roles that meet your requirements.

 ### Create a custom role to access alerts in a specific folder